fluidblue/passdeposit/INSTALL.md

 * Install npm and gem
 * Run 'make install-tools' to install all required development tools
 * Run 'make' to build PassDeposit.
 Alternatively run 'make debug' to build the debug version.
-* Start PassDeposit with './build/passdeposit.js'
+* Start PassDeposit with 'node build/passdeposit.js'